 Waste Management and the Fight Against Climate Change

-Ahead of COP26 Climate Change summit in November 2021, we think it’s important to frame waste management within the context of climate change.
+Ahead of the COP27 Climate Change summit in November 2022, we think it’s important to frame waste management within the context of climate change.
 Whether you’re looking at the United Nations (UN), Intergovernmental Panel on Climate Change (IPCC), International Energy Agency (IEA), or Extinction Rebellion (XR), there is a strong global message that urgent decarbonisation is needed.
 Waste management and recycling have a unique role to play in transitioning to a circular economy and delivering net zero.
-Following on from our previous piece which provided a breakdown of the IPCC report, we now discuss the link between waste management and climate change and how a data-driven waste solution can help reduce your Scope 3 greenhouse gas emissions (GHGs).
+In this piece we discuss the link between waste management and climate change and how a data-driven waste solution can help reduce your Scope 3 greenhouse gas emissions (GHGs).

 Circularity and Decarbonisation